parvezs27/Tableau_Sales_Dashboards/README.md

 - **Display a high level overview of total sales, profits and quantity for the current and previous year.**

-To display the KPI's, we will utilise "BANs" (Big-Ass Numbers).
-BAN's display key metrics or KPI's in a large, bold format.
-This offers several benefits, such as:
+To display the required KPI's, we will utilise "BANs" (Big-Ass Numbers).
+BAN's showcase key metrics or KPI's in a larger, bolder format, which offers several benefits such as:
 - Quicker, clearer and easier noticeability of key information.
-The larger and bolder text has more of a direct impact, allowing critical information to be seen quickly and clearly.
-This reduces cognitive load on the viewer and having to search around the screen for the key information, ultimately allowing for a better viewing experience.
+The larger and bolder text has more of a direct/striking impact, allowing critical information to be seen quickly and clearly.
+This lessens the cognitive load on the viewer and eliminates the need to search around the screen for key information, ultimately providing a better user experience.
 - Improvement of dashboard structure and reading flow.
 Having large and bold text at the top of the dashboard to highlight critical information creates a top to bottom visual hierarchy, where the most important information is highlighted at the top.
 This provides dashboard structure and a logical reading flow for the end user.

 **Sales Trends:**